collective/collective.developermanual/source/templates_css_and_javascripts/css.rst

 ==========================

-In your template you can define classes for 1) the item itself 2) extra odd and even class
+In your template you can define classes for 1) the item itself 2) extra odd and even classes.

 .. code-block:: html

      <div tal:attributes="class python:'feed-folder-item feed-folder-item-' + (repeat['child'].even() and 'even' or 'odd')">

-And you can colorize this with CSS
+And you can colorize this with CSS:

 .. code-block:: css